sssDeveloper/AirQualityQuotient/README.md

 ## MVP

 Hackathons come with time constraints, given the limited time below are the features of our solution
-* Visualization provides ability to view different air quality parameters across the globe for major cities for a selected time period.
+* Visualization provides ability to view different air quality parameters across the globe for major cities for time period selected.
+Visualization can be integrated into thrid party applications.
+* Visualization provides ability to select a particular city and view different air quality parameters for the time period selected.
 Visualization can be integrated into thrid party applications
-* Visualization provides ability to select a particular city and view different air quality parameters for the selected time period.
-Visualization can be integrated into thrid party applications
-* Jupyter Notebook to forecast PPM count for NewDelhi with range slider showing visualization of historical data
+* ML algorithm to forecast PPM count for NewDelhi with range slider showing visualization of historical data as jupyter notebook.

 ## Future

 * AirQualityQuotient will leverage machine learning and forecast different air quality paramteres for multiple cities.
 * Expose forecasted air quality paramters as a API service for thrid party developers to integrate within their application.

+# How did we do it

+Our solution leverages the power of cloud and is built on top of AWS managed services.
+Architecture covers current and future state of our application implementation.